Styyx1/Nocturnia-Readme/README.md

 Note that all keybinding are set to my liking for a **Gamepad**.
 I do not know the keyboard and mouse settings as I don't use it for playing.

-You can tweak the MCMs to your liking.
+You can tweak the MCMs to your liking, but here's my recommendations:

+- Requiem - Expanded Grimoire: I disable the automatic spells upon taking a perk.
+Up to you
+- ZDO Immersive Death: I play with permadeath lite as I could call it.
+50% chance to lose 1 life.
+You start with 3. turn the chance to 0 to turn off permadeath

 ***